pdfpc/pdfpc/README.rst

 Acknowledgements
 ================

-pdfpc 4.0 is a fork of pdfpc mainly developed by davvil at https://github.com/davvil/pdfpc
+pdfpc 4.0 is the continued work of pdfpc mainly developed by davvil https://github.com/davvil/pdfpc

 pdfpc is a  fork  of  pdf-presenter  console,  available  at